draveness/RbSwift/README.md

 ### Contact

 Follow and contact me with [email](mailto:i@draveness.me).
-If you find an issue, just [open a ticket](https://github.com/draveness/rbswift/issues/new).
+If you find an issue, [open a ticket](https://github.com/draveness/rbswift/issues/new).
 Pull requests are warmly welcome as well.

 ### License